 See the Keylime Toolbox User Guide for complete details on how data is generated and the reports and analysis available.

 How flexible is Keylime Toolbox if some data is unavailable?

 It's rare that data isn't available from the data sources Keylime Toolbox pulls from.
 However, if data isn't available for a particular day from Google Search Console or Google Analytics, Keylime Toolbox recovers any missing data the next day.

 How accurate is the data?

 Keylime Toolbox imports data directly from Google Search Console and Google Analytics.
-Both sources provide incomplete query coverage (although Keylime Toolbox uses several methods to uncover as much query data as possible and estimate total traffic for each query segment).
+Both sources provide incomplete query coverage (although Keylime Toolbox uses several methods to uncover as much query data as possible and estimate total traffic for each segment).
 Keylime Toolbox always includes information on the number of provided queries for a segment and indicates when totals listed are estimates.

 Does Keylime Toolbox show trended ranking data for each query?